HowieTKL/AntlrSimple/README.md

-A relatively simple deployment of Antlr with a short grammar specification:
+Simple use of Antlr with a short grammar specification.
+Mostly to demonstrate to myself an Antlr deployment, as well as after generating its code, how to integrate with it.
+The following grammar just implements a line of SQL to `SELECT column FROM table`.
+The lower case declarations are for the parser, while upper case is for the lexer.

 ```
 grammar SQLo;